As a sole trader or small business owner, there’s a lot to keep up with when it comes to your tax bill.

 To work out your tax payments, you’ll need to keep records of all your income and subtract any allowable expenses you’ve incurred.
 These must be purely business expenses – think travel costs, office expenses like lighting and heating bills, and paid training courses – and can’t include personal expenditures.

 And most importantly, you must make sure that you’re setting aside enough money to cover your tax bill when the time comes.
+Surprisingly, over a third of sole traders (34%) don’t know the deadline for making any advanced payments towards their bill.

 As a sole trader, your tax rate and the amount you pay depend on your annual profits.
 The UK tax system is progressive, meaning you'll pay more tax the more you earn.